 Source Reduction Activities Reported to TRI

-To see new 2012 examples of source reduction activities reported by TRI facilities, click on the color-coded legend next to the pie chart.
+To see examples of source reduction activities reported by TRI facilities, click on the color-coded legend next to the pie chart.

 Good Operating Practices

 - An industrial gas manufacturer increased the frequency of its planned maintenance, with a focus on packing and gasket materials.
 This resulted in decreased emissions and a decreased use of raw materials.